Documentation

 Road-network loading, routing, travel-time matrices, and route geometry utilities for vehicle routing applications.

 solverforge-maps is SolverForge’s Rust library for map-backed routing workflows.
-It is designed for vehicle routing and similar optimization problems where you need to turn geographic coordinates into travel times, route geometries, and network diagnostics.
+It is designed for vehicle routing and similar optimization problems where you need to turn geographic coordinates into travel times, same-path route distances, route geometries, and network diagnostics.

 What It Provides